-The iOptron® CEM40 mount is the next generation of center-balanced equatorial mounts.
+The iOptron[®] CEM40 mount is the next generation of center-balanced equatorial mounts.
 This mount is incredibly eye-pleasing, and its beauty is found in more than its appearance.
 The functionality of the mount is superb.
 Weighing in at only 15.8lbs., this mount can support a payload of up to 40lbs!
 That's incredible!

-This mount also has an integrated electronic polar finder scope known as the iPolar.
+This mount also has an integrated electronic polar finder scope known as the iPolar[TM].
 This tool ensures the accurate alignment of a telescope, even when the pole star is obscured.
 There are large levers on the quick-lock drive engagement system; these large levers make it easy to snap the gears into place.

-Make way for an innovative mount!
-This iOptron CEM40 mount uses iOptron's patent-pending Universal Self-Centering Saddle (USCS).
-This saddle accommodates Losmandy and Vixen-style dovetail plates.
+Make way for an innovative mount! iOptron CEM40G mount has a built-in iGuiderTM guiding camera.
+The mount has a 6" dual saddle that accommodates Losmandy and Vixen-style dovetail plates..
 The CEM40 also uses iOptron's ultra-quiet, low-power consumption stepper motor drive system, aiding the mount in providing precise tracking.

-The iOptron CEM40 mount uses the Go2Nova® 8407 hand controller to navigate the night sky.
+The iOptron CEM40 mount uses the Go2Nova® hand controller to navigate the night sky.
 This incredible technology helps observers find celestial objects with the aid of the mount's 212,000+ object database!
 For those looking for a telescope that has the capability of tracking and finding beautiful night sky objects, this mount is a must have tool.